UKHomeOffice/egar-common/README.md

 ## Versioning

-The version of this repository is performed following the guide lines bublished by the [The Apache Software Foundation](https://apr.apache.org/versioning.html).
+The version of this repository is performed following the guide lines published by the [The Apache Software Foundation](https://apr.apache.org/versioning.html).
 [tags on this repository](https://github.com/UKHomeOffice/egar-common/tags).

 ## Authors